sizigi/kso-config/readme.md

 1. Clone the repository.
 2. `yarn install` the dependencies.
+3. `yarn compile` the data files.
-3. `electron-forge start` the application.
+4. `electron-forge start` the application.